fzakaria/fzakaria.com/_posts/2025-03-10-an-early-look-at-nix-dynamic-derivations.md

 date: 2025-03-10 16:34 -0700
 ---

-I normally like to write about concepts from first principes and wait for much of the dust to have settled on the implementation details.
-Let me take you on a small tour of an upcoming feature.
+I normally like to write about concepts from first principles and wait for much of the dust to have settled on the implementation details, but let me take you on a small tour of an upcoming feature instead.

-However one of the talks I attended at [PlanetNix2025](https://planetnix.com/) was from the _the legend_ John Ericson ([@ericson2314](https://github.com/ericson2314)) who is a core contributor [NixOS/nix](https://github.com/NixOS/nix) about **dynamic derivations** [RFC#92](https://github.com/NixOS/rfcs/blob/master/rfcs/0092-plan-dynamism.md).
+One of the talks I attended at [PlanetNix2025](https://planetnix.com/) was from _the legendary_ John Ericson ([@ericson2314](https://github.com/ericson2314)), who is a core contributor to [NixOS/nix](https://github.com/NixOS/nix) about **dynamic derivations** [RFC#92](https://github.com/NixOS/rfcs/blob/master/rfcs/0092-plan-dynamism.md).

 > The talk was a demo on [sandstone](https://github.com/obsidiansystems/sandstone), which is an example of the benefits of dynamic-derivations for Haskell.

-The talk had me so energized & excited that I wanted to peek at the current state of the implementation and see if I could contribute. ⚡
+The talk had me so energized and excited that I wanted to peek at the current state of the implementation and see if I could contribute. ⚡

 John had left us all with a _call to arms_ to try and adopt dynamic derivations for cases where it made sense.
 I'm writing this to spread the word and get the community similarly energized.

-So....
+So...

 What are dynamic-derivations? 🫠

-Dynamic derivations is the ability to create additional derivations at _build time_ to expand the graph.
+_Dynamic derivations_ is the ability to create additional derivations at _build time_ to expand the graph.

-At the moment this is _sort of possible_ in Nix through [import from derivations]({% post_url 2020-10-20-nix-parallelism-import-from-derivation %}) (IFD) but it comes with the downside that this can pause the evaluation phase which is why it's often banned in codebases such as [nixpkgs](https://github.com/NixOS/nixpkgs).
+At the moment, this is _sort of possible_ in Nix through [import from derivations]({% post_url 2020-10-20-nix-parallelism-import-from-derivation %}) (IFD) but it comes with the downside that this can pause the evaluation phase, which is why it's often banned in codebases such as [nixpkgs](https://github.com/NixOS/nixpkgs).

-Let's revisit again with the problem of IFD.
+Let's revisit what the problem with IFD is.

 ```nix
 let